Raphael-Boichot/The-TinyGB-Printer/README.md

 Why not starting from another emulator yet made for a Pi Pico ?
 Because I have tested / debugged / pimped this particular one during months with dozens of games and I'm sure it is 100% compatible even with homebrews.

 ## Easy to install
 - After soldering everything, connect the Raspberry Pi Pico with a USB cable to your computer while pressing BOOT, drop the uf2 file to the USB folder poping and enjoy your device.
+If it makes smoke, check for shorts with a multimeter.
 - If you want to modify the code and compile it, use the [Arduino IDE](https://www.arduino.cc/en/software) equiped with the [RP2040 core for Arduino IDE](https://github.com/earlephilhower/arduino-pico).
 Then from the Arduino library manager install the [PNGEnc library](https://github.com/bitbank2/PNGenc) and the [Adafruit Neopixel for Arduino IDE](https://github.com/adafruit/Adafruit_NeoPixel), choose the Waveshare RP2040 PiZero and compile/upload with the default options.

 ## Easy to use